open-devsecops/open-devsecops.github.io/docs/course/topic-1-git/chapter-2-understanding-git/index.md

 ---
 title: Chapter 2 - Git Fundamentals
 layout: default
-parent: Topic 1 - Cooperative Software Development
+parent: Topic 1 - Git
 has_toc: false
+has_children: false
 nav_order: 2
 ---

-# Fundamentals
+# Git Fundamentals
-### What is a repository?
+## What is a repository?

+{: .definition}
-Repositories are like digital libraries where all the files for a specific project are stored.
+> Repositories are like digital libraries where all the files for a specific project are stored.
 It is the central hub where the creator of the repository (also known as a repo) can decide who can edit and view the files.
 In GitHub you can create as many repositories as you want and you will be able to control the structure and workflow you want for your project or organization.

 ### Creating & Editing a New Repository
 Everything that is done to create or edit a repository can be done on the site itself, or through your terminal!
 To learn how to create or edit one, see the following GitHub Documentation: